aagjalpankaj/laravel-log-validator/docs/100-INSTALLATION.md

 ### Configure logging channel

-Add `tap` option to the monolog logging channel:
+Add `tap` option to the monolog logging channel as below:

 ```php
 'single' => [